-The Faith and Reason essay contest is open to those students wishing to attend Thomas More College in the Fall of 2021.
-You can find the essay contest prompt and submit your essay here.
+The Faith and Reason Scholarship Essay Contest is open to those students wishing to attend Thomas More College in the Fall of 2022.
+Dates, details, and the essay prompt for this year’s contest will be announced soon!

-The Faith & Reason Essay Contest is open to all incoming freshmen at Thomas More College.
+The Faith & Reason Scholarship Contest is open to all incoming freshmen at Thomas More College.

 Essays should be three to four pages typed, double-spaced, with 12-point Times New Roman font and 1-inch margins on all sides.
 Applications must include a cover sheet listing the applicant’s name, address, telephone number, e-mail, high school graduation date, and age.